 Wytske van Weerden

 Dr. Ir.
 W. M. (Wytske) van Weerden, Associate Professor of Department of Urology at Erasmus MC Rotterdam, has established a unique set of patient derived xenograft models representing a wide range of prostate cancer subtypes.
 These xenograft models and derived cell lines have been used in a wide range of prostate cancer research topics and have contributed to identify, validate and optimize treatment regiments.
 Current efforts are directed towards establishing organoid cultures directly from patients as well as to transfer of the existing xenografts into an organoid platform for drug testing using high-content imaging.
 With the establishment of a spontaneous liver metastasis model, we are strongly focusing on metastatic disease, which includes the transition into a organoid system to study “circulating tumor cell” invasion into healthy human liver and bone.Ass.
-Prof. Wytske van Weerden authors almost 100 articles.
+Prof. Wytske van Weerden authors over 100 articles.

 Mark A. Rubin